JoshOrndorff/recipes/text/3-entrees/off-chain-workers/transactions.md

 Eventually, the `call` transaction will be made on-chain via the `create_transaction` function we defined earlier when we implemented `CreateTransaction` trait in our runtime.

-The local account is inserted in the pallet app crypto, and lives in the outer node's [service](https://substrate.dev/rustdocs/v2.0.0-rc5/sc_service/index.html).
+The local account used to sign the transaction is inserted in the pallet app crypto, and lives in the outer node's [service](https://substrate.dev/rustdocs/v2.0.0-rc5/sc_service/index.html).

 src: